A spectral theory of linear operators on rigged Hilbert spaces under analyticity conditions: Introduction

-A spectral theory developed in this paper is applied to a bifurcation problem of infinite dimensional nonlinear dynamical systems in \cite{Chi}.
-In \cite{Chi}, a bifurcation structure of an infinite dimensional coupled oscillators is investigated by means of rigged Hilbert spaces.
-It is shown that when a resonance pole, which is obtained by the linearization of the system around a steady state, gets across the imaginary axis as a parameter of the system varies, then a bifurcation occurs.
-Applications to Schr\"{o}dinger operators will appear in a forthcoming paper.
+Although resonance poles have been well studied for Schr\"{o}dinger operators, a spectral theory in this paper is motivated by establishing bifurcation theory of infinite dimensional dynamical systems, for which spectral deformation technique is not applied.
+In Chiba \cite{Chi}, a bifurcation structure of an infinite dimensional coupled oscillators (Kuramoto model) is investigated by means of rigged Hilbert spaces.
+It is shown that when a resonance pole of a certain linear operator, which is obtained by the linearization of the system around a steady state, gets across the imaginary axis as a parameter of the system varies, then a bifurcation occurs.
+For this purpose, properties of generalized eigenfunctions developed in this paper play an important role.
+In Section 4 of the present article, the linear stability analysis of the Kuramoto model will be given to demonstrate how our new theory is applied to the study of dynamical systems.
+In particular, a spectral decomposition theorem of a certain non-selfadjoint non-compact operator will be proved, which seems not to be obtained by the classical theory of resonance poles.

 Throughout this paper, $\mathsf{D}(\cdot)$ and $\mathsf{R}(\cdot)$ denote the domain and range of an operator, respectively.